deepgram/web-next/content/blog/posts/is-your-infrastructure-supporting-you-or-weighing-you-down/index.md

 ![Alt](https://res.cloudinary.com/deepgram/image/upload/v1661976752/blog/is-your-infrastructure-supporting-you-or-weighing-you-down/A-virtual-reality-system-in-use.-The-3-D-helmet-co.jpg)

-_Advanced Research Projects Agency was responsible for funding research which led to the creation of many technologies that are an integral part of the present day.[](https://picryl.com/media/a-virtual-reality-system-in-use-the-3-d-helmet-controls-a-large-image-screen-eebcec)In the image, a virtual reality system._
+*Advanced Research Projects Agency was responsible for funding research which led to the creation of many technologies that are an integral part of the present day.*[](https://picryl.com/media/a-virtual-reality-system-in-use-the-3-d-helmet-controls-a-large-image-screen-eebcec)*In the image, a virtual reality system.*

 In the 1990's the chipsets that allowed engineers to bully internet over the aging copper wire network finally became cheap enough to make DSL available to the average consumer.
 This was a brilliant intermediate step that brought broadband internet to the homes of billions of people in the around the world -but it was just that, an intermediate step.